-1. Getting donations or tips from fans
+2. Donations or tips from fans

 - YouTube’s main tipping service is Super Chat.
 Viewers can use tips to pin messages in your channel’s chat window, making them more noticeable.
 YouTube also lets users buy chat animations called Super Stickers, and you get a cut of each purchase.

-What’s better than getting an occasional tip from your viewers?
-Getting a regular payment, of course.
-These regular payments usually net you a couple of bucks each, but if you can get enough of them, they add up.
+Getting an occasional tip from your viewers is great, but regular payments are better.
+These payments will usually net you a couple of dollars each, but if you can get enough of them, they add up.
 You’ll need to meet certain requirements to enable this kind of support, as platforms reserve it for members of their content creator programs.

 - Twitch has a paid subscription program that lets you earn from paid subscriptions if you’re an Affiliate or Partner.
 Your viewers get one subscription for free through Twitch Prime, or they can pay for them using PayPal, Amazon Pay, or credit cards.